 How are Age Spots Diagnosed?

-Any new, changing, or concerning pigmented lesion (tan, brown, or black spot) should be evaluated by a skin care professional to rule out a serious and deadly skin cancer called melanoma.
+A skincare professional should evaluate any new, changing, or concerning pigmented lesion (tan, brown, or black spot) to rule out a serious and deadly skin cancer called melanoma.

 At your visit, the dermatologist can help diagnose an age spot by performing a physical exam and evaluating your skin and skin growths.
-If necessary, your doctor may even perform a skin biopsy (removing a small sample of the growth) to confirm the diagnosis.
+If necessary, your doctor may even perform a skin biopsy (removing a small growth sample) to confirm the diagnosis.

 Treatments for Age Spots